crispab/crisp-dna/_docs/how-productspace-works.md

 We measure:

--   How happy we are (see [Happiness Index](happiness-index.html))
+-   How happy we are (see [Happiness Index](happiness-index.html)).
 -   How happy our clients are (actually, this point is partly aspirational, we currently measure our clients happiness qualitatively).

 How do we finance the home?
 ---------------------------

 To cover our costs, every Member pays a fixed fee per month + % fee of their revenue.
 The fixed fee is usually around $200/mth, and the variable fee is usually around 8-12%.
-The fee is intended only to cover Product Space's costs, so we adjust it every quarter based on how much money we have in our coffers.
+The fee is intended only to cover Product Space's costs, so we check and possibly adjust it every quarter based on how much money we have in our coffers.
 If we have less than our desired liquidity buffer then we raise the fees, and vice versa.

 > **Why a fixed + variable fee?** All of our Members have fixed and variable costs.
 Same with Product Space.
 With a fixed + variable fee, we get a nice balance that matches the fact that our costs are also fixed + variable.
 Our Members feel this is a balanced approach.

-We also have a ceiling, to limit the total fee a consultant pays to Product Space per year (variable + fixed).
-Some consultants earn a lot more than others and we don't want them to leave just because Product Space gets too expensive.
+We also have a ceiling, to limit the total fee a Member pays to Product Space per year (variable + fixed).
+Some Members earn a lot more than others and we don't want them to leave just because Product Space gets too expensive.
 The ceiling is usually around $20,000 per year.

 See [Economic model](economic-model.html) for concrete examples.